 - Give your rule a name.
 This should be memorable in case you need to modify this rule in the future.

 mywebstore.comis replaced with your domain name.
-The asterisks (
+If you set the operator to

 - Save your changes and deploy the rate limiting rule.

 Verifying the Rule